How can I choose the best digital picture frame to buy?

 It’s the versatility of these features that will mean you will always have options for sending media to your loved ones – no matter where you are in the world.
 If these features are easy to use and simple to navigate and get a handle on, you’ve got the winning formula.

 Finally, the best digital picture frames have excellent displays.
 They’re clean, sharp, and fingerprint-free (which is why a touchscreen isn’t always the best choice).
-Try to get a digital picture frame with at least an 8-10” display or larger, and a resolution of at least 800*600p.
-Again, higher resolutions than this are better and will improve the video playback and image quality – though they will be a bit more expensive.
+Try to get a digital picture frame with at least an 8 to 10-inch display or larger (check out Pix-Star’s 10-inch digital frame), and a resolution of at least 800*600p.
+Again, higher resolutions than this are better and will improve the video playback and image quality – though they will be a bit more expensive (though nowhere near as much as the expensive Memento digital frames).

 When you’re buying a digital frame for your grandparents, they aren’t the only ones that will be interacting with it.
 You and the rest of the family are the ones who send and upload images and other media for your grandparents to view.